i

 Learn more about electric appliances

-Rewiring Aotearoa have done all the hard work when it comes to switching to electric.
-Learn more about space heating, water heating and cooking at Rewiring Aotearoa.
+Rewiring Aotearoa has done all the hard work when it comes to making the switch to electricity to help you save on bills and protect New Zealand and the wider planet.
+Learn more about space heating, water heating and cooking and a range of other cost-saving appliances at Rewiring Aotearoa.

 Staying warm in your home is essential and if you don't have a heat pump, you could be eligible for a grant to cover some of the costs of getting one.
 Visit EECA to find out if you're eligible.